JoeyHentges/BuildingABlockchain/README.md

 ### Need to add

+1. Convert 'Assignment' functions in contracts to transactions
-1. Notify other nodes of minned blocks.
+2. Notify other nodes of minned blocks.
-2. When notifying other nodes, add their network nodes to your network
+3. When notifying other nodes, add their network nodes to your network
-3. Notify other nodes of new transactions
+4. Notify other nodes of new transactions
-4. Find a better way to create instances of contracts - not creating a file
-5. Delete script_executable.js file after using it
-6. ...
+5. ...